arieqwer/downstream-measurand-aware-lst-harmonization/README.md

 # Measurand-aware GOES LST harmonization

-This is the private peer-review reproducibility repository for the *Remote Sensing* article **“Measurand-Aware Validation of Cross-Platform GOES Land Surface Temperature Harmonization”** by Shiyu Li and Shuanggen Jin.
+This is the reproducibility repository for the *Remote Sensing* article **“Measurand-Aware Validation of Cross-Platform GOES Land Surface Temperature Harmonization”**.

 The study asks whether corrections that improve two component land-surface-temperature measurements also improve the spatial difference and temporal change used for inference.
 It uses frozen GOES-16/17/18/19 evaluation cohorts, exact mean-squared-error decomposition, a measurand-specific correction selector, a residual-interval rule, and a deterministic covariance-regime stress test.

 ## Reproducibility scope

-This repository contains frozen processed source tables, manifests, row-level prediction outputs, machine-readable supplementary data, and deterministic scripts needed to regenerate every main/SI figure, supplementary table, and reported numerical summary.
-It is not a raw-to-product reprocessing archive.
-Re-extraction and refitting from upstream satellite products require the larger internal analysis environment and are outside this reviewer package.
+This repository contains frozen processed source tables, manifests, row-level prediction outputs, supplementary data, and deterministic scripts needed to regenerate every main/SI figure, supplementary table, and reported numerical summary.

 Raw provider files are not redistributed.
 Upstream availability and licensing are summarized in [DATA_AVAILABILITY.md](DATA_AVAILABILITY.md) and [DATA_LICENSES.md](DATA_LICENSES.md).
-Historical absolute paths retained inside frozen JSON manifests are non-operative provenance strings; the commands below use repository-relative paths.

 ## Contents

 - `02_EVIDENCE/`: frozen point estimates, bootstrap draws, replication evidence, simulation outputs, and submission-table sources.
 - `03_FIGURES/`: main figures and captions in submission and vector formats.
 - `04_PROTOCOLS/`: frozen protocols, manifests, and the package-local 94-city auxiliary lookup.
-- `05_CODE/scripts/`: deterministic builders and the independent reviewer validator.
+- `05_CODE/scripts/`: deterministic builders and validator.
 - `05_CODE/tests/`: tests for the reusable MSE-decomposition module.
 - `data/` and `outputs/`: the 40-file processed-source closure required to rebuild the SI evidence tables and validate all reported five-cohort summaries.
-- `07_SUBMISSION/`: the deterministic machine-readable supplementary-data archive and its README.
+- `07_SUBMISSION/`: the deterministic supplementary-data archive and its README.
 - `docs/`: the consolidated reproducibility protocol, claim-to-evidence mapping, terminology, and claim boundaries.
 Start with [docs/REPRODUCIBILITY_PROTOCOL.md](docs/REPRODUCIBILITY_PROTOCOL.md) for the frozen chronology, analytical parameters, software, validation, and exact package paths.

 ## Environment